-Any individual student will take the equivalent to 6 modules in total, which will include core and optional modules.
+Any individual student will take the equivalent to 18 modules in total, which will include core and optional modules.
 The structure and content of the core modules is such that all students will have the opportunity to develop the skills and attributes acquired by the biosciences graduate which reflects the demands of a buoyant employment market (The Quality Assurance Agency for Higher Education 2015, Biosciences).
-The particular sets of statements that have been referred to during the development of the programme are: generic standards, organisms, and ecology and environmental biology.
+The particular sets of statements that have been referred to during the development of the programme are: generic standards, molecular aspects of biology, organisms, and ecology and environmental biology.
 Within these domains, examples of topics to be covered (as suggested by the QAA benchmark statement) include:

 Generic Standards: the accessing, manipulation and interpretation of primary sources of research; planning and execution of independent work, including hypothesis testing, data collection, and data analysis; demonstrating time management, problem solving and advanced numerical skills; demonstrating strategies for maintaining and enhancing knowledge and skills in the biosciences.

 Molecular Biology: structure & function of both unicellular and multi-cellular organisms; molecular basis of genetics; the structure, arrangement, expression and regulation of genes; properties of cell types reflecting on their suitability for biological function.